YingkaiHao/LeetCode/DataStructure/tree.md

 ### (3).
 Diameter of binary tree

 Given the root of a binary tree, return the length of the diameter of the tree.
 The diameter of a binary tree is the length of the longest path between any two nodes in a tree.
-This path may or may not pass through the root. the length of a path between two nodes is represented by the number of edges between them.
+This path may or may not pass through the root. the length of a path between two nodes is represented by the number of edges between them.(problem 543)

 Example: